kawabata/glyphwiki-afdko/README.md

 ## Usage

-You need AFDKO, Emacs (24.2 or later), Rhino, perl, some basic Unix tools, 2Gbyte of disk space and internet connection.
+You need AFDKO, Emacs (24.2 or later), Rhino, perl, zsh, some basic Unix tools, 2Gbyte of disk space and internet connection.

 Then, run the following commands.

     git clone http://github.com/kawabata/glyphwiki-afdko
     cd glyphwiki-afdko
-    «check Makefile settings»
+    «check Makefile/Makefile_HanaMin settings»
-    make all
+    make

-This will download "dump.tar.gz" from GlyphWiki web site, and then create the font from it.
-It may take several hours (depends on your machine power), and then "HanaMinA.otf" and "HanaMinA.pdf" will be produced.
+This will download "dump.tar.gz" from GlyphWiki web site and create the fonts.
+It may take several hours (depends on your machine power), and then "HanaMinA.otf" and "HanaMinB.otf" will be produced.

-To produce HanaMinB, change $(sub) and $(spec) variables as follows.

-    make sub=B spec='^u00[2-7a-f][0-9a-f]$$,^u2f00$$,^u30..(-vert)?$$,^u2[0-9a-f]{4}(-ue0...)?(-ufe0.)?$$' all

 Note that "spec" is a regular expression to match for GlyphWiki name.
-When make fails, there may be some empty files, which you should remove to avoid unexpected error.
+When make command fails, there may be some empty files, which you should remove to avoid unexpected error.

     find . -type f -empty